Bayesian recalibration of flux scale factors in diffuse radio maps using low-resolution absolute radiometers: Results

 \section{Results}

 In this section, we present our findings on the constraints with the different spectral models, beam sizes, and noise levels.
 We start by considering a fixed spectral index and full sky coverage in Section \ref{sec:fixed_beta}, before extending our analysis to limited sky coverage and regions of varying spectral indices in Sections \ref{sec:limited_coverage} and \ref{sec:varying_beta} respectively.
 For clarity, we obtain the posterior mean of the sky temperature, flux scale factor, and spectral indices in each pixel/zone by averaging over the 1000 samples returned for each case by the Gibbs sampler, and hereafter, we refer to them as $\langle \boldsymbol{s}\rangle$, $\langle\boldsymbol{g}\rangle$, and $\langle\boldsymbol{\beta}\rangle$ respectively.
-The chains were manually inspected for convergence in each case.
-For all cases presented below, we have access to the full joint posterior distribution of almost 50,000 parameters: values of $\svec$ in 49,152 pixels, values of $\gvec$ in 70 regions, and when enabled, values of $\beta$ in six zones.